aergonaut/bdger/README.md

 ## Contributing

-If you found a bug or want to suggest a feature

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)